Data Leakage Prevention

 |---|---|---|

-pii/credit_card | L1 | High-precision pattern with checksum |
+pii/credit_card | L1 | High-precision pattern matching card prefixes |

-pii/ssn | L1 | Strict pattern, low false positives |
+pii/us_social_security_number | L1 | Strict pattern with separators, low false positives |

 pii/email | L2 | Email-like patterns can be benign |

-pii/phone | L2-L3 | Many number patterns look like phones |
+pii/phone_number | L2-L3 | Many number patterns look like phones |

-pii/address | L3 | Addresses have high variance |
+pii/address | L3 | Addresses have high variance, LLM-analyzed |

-pii/name | L3-L4 | Names are highly contextual |
+pii/name | L3-L4 | Names are highly contextual, LLM-analyzed |

 Input vs. Output Protection